How You Can Be Ready For Your Initial Bankruptcy Consultation

-In order to make the most of your initial consultation, you need to bring any and all billing statements, collection letters, car payment booklets/statements, mortgage payment books/statements, and pleadings from lawsuits against you.
+In order to make the most of your initial consultation at the Law Office of Paul L. Urich, P.A., you need to bring any and all billing statements, collection letters, car payment booklets/statements, mortgage payment books/statements and pleadings from lawsuits against you.
 This is extremely important if you are filing to stop a foreclosure or prevent a garnishment.

 I do not need to see your power, water or cable bill unless they are old accounts that you would like included in the bankruptcy.
 It is good to bring six months of bank statements to help you determine what your household expenses are each month.
 You will need to know what your gross income (before taxes) was for the last two years (you can bring tax returns, but all I need is the gross income amount and you can safely leave the returns at home).

 Bring your spouse/significant other.
-It is better that the entire couple appear so that I know you both are in agreement and all questions / concerns can be addressed efficiently.
+It is better for the entire couple to appear so that I know you both are in agreement and all questions/concerns can be addressed efficiently.
 It really helps to have everyone present when we do the expense schedule.

 What You Will Need To Know

 You will be asked a lot of questions.
-Things you will need to know deal with your finances, creditors, approximately the amount owed, approximate dates items were sold/pawned, and prior addresses for the last two years.
+Things you will need to know to deal with your finances, creditors, approximately the amount owed, approximate dates items were sold/pawned and prior addresses for the last two years.

 Specifically, you will need to know the year, make (brand), model (Civic, Maxima etc.) trim level (ES, GS, LS), options and mileage.
 If the car is paid off and worth more than $4,000, you will need to know if the title says John Doe AND Jane Doe or John Doe OR Jane Doe.
 The little word on the title can make a huge difference.
 You will need to know who the finance company is and the amount of the monthly payments.